-A trip to discover the amazing food and wine being made and sold in and around Torino: words, photographs, images and maps on these pages speak of a territory where flavor is at home, thanks to the commitment to doing things properly, the dedication and the professionalism of producers, purveyors and artisans — the real Masters —.
+A journey in search of food and wine in Turin and its province: stories, images and maps speak of a local area where taste is a given thanks to the commitment, dedication and professionalism of producers, dealers and artisans – in other words, the Masters of Taste.

-Aware of the importance of the initiative, many have proposed themselves as candidates and agreed to undergo assessment on the basis of the prerequisites envisaged by the project: “Turineseness” as judged by the Torino Chamber of commerce, hygiene and health as analyzed by the Chemical Laboratory and taste, as established by Slow Food.
+Mindful of the importance of the initiative, many of the Masters have applied for assessment to establish whether their products possess the characteristics envisaged by the project: namely “Turinese spirit” as rated by the Chamber of commerce, hygiene and health requisites as analysed by the Chemistry Lab, and taste as judged by Slow Food.

-Over the years, it is not only the number of these “creators” of taste that has increased, but also their quality, often thanks precisely to their participation in the project and the advice they have received as a result.
+Over the years, we have witnessed the growth not only of the quantity of these “makers” of taste but also of their quality, often thanks to their participation in the project and the advice they have received as a result.